Legacy of a Dream Internship Program

 Undergraduate Hoyas on the Hilltop

 The application asks students for their preference in placement and their skills.
-A list of internship placement descriptions is available here.
 The LoaD committee will make the decisions about placements based on a LoaD agency’s needs and the student’s availability and capacities.
 Students may be contacted for a conversation/interview.
 LoaD interns are eligible for transportation support from the Center for Social Justice.

-In order to consistently and thoughtfully reflect on their experience, LoaD interns are registered for and expected to complete UNXD 130 Social Action, a Spring 2023 1-credit, pass/fail, online, asynchronous course rooted in community and reflection.
+In order to consistently and thoughtfully reflect on their experience, LoaD interns are registered for and expected to complete UNXD 130 Social Action, a Fall 2023 1-credit, pass/fail, online, asynchronous course rooted in community and reflection.
+A LoaD intern must apply their Federal Work Study allocation to their internship.

 Undergraduate Hoyas at the Capitol Applied Learning Lab (the CALL)

-Hoyas enrolled at the CALL are invited to apply to the LoaD internship to fulfil their internship requirements for Spring 2023.
-Complete this interest form (new window) by Monday, January 2nd, 2023 to be considered.
+Hoyas enrolled at the CALL are invited to apply to the LoaD internship to fulfill their internship requirements for Fall 2023.
 LoaD interns at the CALL are expected to work approximately 15-20 hrs/wk, and are eligible to apply their Federal Work Study awards to the role.
+Position descriptions are available here.
+Express your interest on this Google sign up form.

-Internship placement descriptions are available here (new window).
 Placement decisions will be made based on a LoaD agency’s needs and the student’s availability and capacities.
 Students may be contacted for a conversation/interview.
-CALL students may direct questions about the internship to Dr. Andria Wisler (firstname.lastname@example.org (new window)) at the CSJ or Melissa Bernard (email@example.com (new window)) at the CALL.
+CALL students can direct questions directly to Melissa Bernard at the CALL.

 Legacy of a Dream Awardees